Urban fantasy

-Urban fantasy is a subgenre of fantasy, placing supernatural elements in a contemporary urban-affected setting.
-The combination provides the writer with a platform for classic fantasy tropes, quixotic plot-elements, and unusual characters—without demanding the creation of an entire imaginary world.
+Urban fantasy is a subgenre of fantasy, placing supernatural elements in a contemporary urban setting.
+The combination provides the writer with a platform for classic fantasy tropes, quixotic plot-elements, and unusual characters without demanding the creation of an entire imaginary world.

 Precursors of urban fantasy are found in popular fiction of the 19th century and the present use of the term dates back to the 1970s.
-Much of its audience was established in the 1930s-50s with the success of light supernatural fare in the movies (and later on TV).
+Much of its audience was established in the 1930s–50s with the success of light supernatural fare in film and, later, television.
 The genre's current publishing popularity began in 1980s North America, as writers and publishers were encouraged by the success of Stephen King and Anne Rice.

 Characteristics

 Urban fantasy combines imaginary/unrealistic elements of plot, character, theme, or setting with a largely-familiar world—combining the familiar and the strange.
 The world does not have to imitate the real world, but can instead be set in a different world or time.
 Such elements may exist secretly in the world or may occur openly.
 Fantastic components may be magic, paranormal beings, recognizable mythic or folk-tale plots, or thematic tropes (such as a quest, or a battle of good and evil).
 Authors may use current urban myths, borrow fictional technologies, or even invent occult practices, as well as using established supernatural characters and events from folklore, literature, film, or comics.

 The urban component is usually found in the setting—typically a large or small city—or even a suburban community in a metropolitan area.
 Use of contemporary technology (such as automotive vehicles or communications) and everyday community and social institutions (such as libraries, schools/universities, or markets) establish a familiar context.
 The period in which the action occurs may be the fairly recent past or the near future, but will typically require merely only casual historical or other special knowledge from the reader.
 The city-setting is a tool; used to establish a tone, to help move the plot, and may even be acknowledged as a character itself.

 Urban fantasy is most often a sub-genre of low fantasy (where magical events intrude on an otherwise-normal world) and/or hard fantasy (treating magic as something understandable and explainable), and works may be found mixing with sub-genres of, for example, horror, occult detective fiction, or the various "punk" genres.
 Common themes include coexistence or conflict between humans and other beings, and the changes such characters and events bring to local life.
 Many authors, publishers, and readers particularly distinguish urban fantasy from works of paranormal romance, which use similar characters and settings, but focus on the romantic relationships between characters.